nnMIL: A generalizable multiple instance learning framework for computational pathology

-Although nnMIL does not introduce a new network architecture or loss function, we demonstrate that systematically optimizing the configuration of multiple instance learning (e.g., increasing batch sizes and applying different sampling) is sufficient to improve the performance of slide-level tasks in computational pathology significantly.
-The general design principle of nnMIL can be applied to other MIL methods and can also be combined with other task-specific loss functions (such as AUC loss, Kappa loss~\cite{de2018weighted,yuan2021large}, which cannot be employed with a batch size of one).
-We have also shown that incorporating the nnMIL training strategy into ABMIL further enhances its performance.
-Furthermore, this study is primarily conducted on publicly available benchmark datasets; validating nnMIL at a larger scale in real-world clinical environments will be essential to fully establish its translational readiness.
+Although nnMIL does not introduce a new network architecture or loss function, we demonstrate that systematically optimizing the training configuration of multiple instance learning, such as enabling larger batch sizes and principled sampling strategies, can substantially improve the performance of slide-level tasks in computational pathology.
+In this regard, the core design principle of nnMIL is general and can be applied to other attention-based MIL methods, as well as combined with task-specific loss functions (such as AUC loss and Kappa loss~\cite{de2018weighted,yuan2021large}) that are otherwise infeasible under a batch size of one.
+We further show that incorporating the nnMIL training strategy into existing MIL frameworks, including ABMIL and DSMIL, consistently enhances their performance, and that nnMIL can be readily applied to aggregate features from other patch-level foundation models for slide-level prediction, without being restricted to a specific feature representation (e.g., CONCH~\cite{lu2024visual}, \textbf{\hyperref[tab:conch_v1_5_mil_comparison]{Supplementary Table 27}}).
+However, as a slide-level aggregation method, the performance of nnMIL remains bounded by the ability of the pathology feature extractor; moreover, it does not explicitly model the spatial organization of the tumor microenvironment, and our evaluation is conducted primarily on publicly available, retrospective benchmark datasets.
+In future work, it will be important to address these limitations to improve technical performance and enhance translational impact, for instance, through joint optimization of the feature extractor and slide aggregator, spatially aware feature aggregation, integration of complementary modalities such as spatial transcriptomics\cite{shulman2026ai} and proteomics\cite{li2026ai,li2026cellular}, as well as prospective multi-center validation with rigorous calibration and uncertainty quantification.

-In conclusion, we introduce a training-centric perspective and present nnMIL, a new framework for multiple instance learning in computational pathology.
+In conclusion, we introduce a training-centric perspective and present nnMIL, a framework for multiple instance learning in computational pathology.
 By systematically optimizing the model configuration, nnMIL offers a simple and practical solution for making generalizable and uncertainty-aware predictions in clinically relevant tasks, paving the way for developing and deploying reliable AI models in real-world settings.

 \end{spacing}

 \begin{spacing}{1.35} \Heading{Methods}\phantomsection \heading{Design principles}